Take preparation seriously

-By setting intentions, you prime the mind with your main objectives, motivations, and questions — the whys — of your exploration with psilocybin.
+By setting intentions, you prime the mind with your primary objectives, motivations, and questions — the whys — of your exploration with psilocybin.

-Some people prefer to go into the session without a stated intention -- to surrender to whatever the medicine has to show them.
+Some people prefer to go into the session without a stated intention -- surrendering to whatever the medicine shows them.
 In these cases, an intention may feel more like an attitude or state of mind than a goal or objective.
-The attitude or state may be: "what do I need to see?" or "teach me, I'm listening."
+The attitude or state may be: "What do I need to see?" or "Teach me, I'm listening."

-You may want to write down and review your intentions before a journey to solidify them in your mind and deepen your commitment to persevere through even the most painful or challenging moments.
+You may write down and review your intentions before a journey to solidify them and deepen your commitment to persevere through even the most painful or challenging moments.

-Planning a journey in advance can give the body and mind time to settle and enter a more contemplative mood.
+Planning a journey can give the body and mind time to settle and enter a more contemplative mood.
 Progressively wind down unnecessary activities and create the time and space to explore and investigate your inner world -- an infinite vortex of complex thoughts and feelings.
-You can plan days, weeks, or a month or more in advance.
+You can plan days, weeks, or a month or more.

 Sleep may be difficult while under the influence of psilocybin, as the medicine tends to stimulate energies that have been suppressed, stuck, or blocked.
-Therefore, for a moderate or high dose, set aside 7 to 11 hours for the journey and post-journey reflection period, and assume you will be awake during this time.
+Therefore, for a moderate or high dose, set aside 7 to 11 hours for the journey and post-journey reflection period, and assume you will be awake.

-The amount of mushrooms you decide to take depends on a number of factors, including:
+The amount of mushrooms you decide to take depends on several factors, including:

 You may feel more comfortable taking a higher dose in a relaxing setting with a trusted guide.
-On the other hand, alone in a less familiar environment, you may decide to stick to a smaller dose, so you can retain more control over your body.
+On the other hand, in a less familiar environment, you may stick to a smaller quantity to retain more control over your body.

 For additional questions about dosage, consider browsing online forums like shroomery or erowid, on which many people share their personal experiences with various doses.
 You can also ask experienced psychonauts for advice about your specific inquiries.
-One general guideline to keep in mind: “Start at a low dose and work your way up; you can always take more but you can never take less."
+One general guideline to remember: "Start at a low dose and work your way up; you can always take more but never less."

 If you have a tripsitter, be sure to let her know what dosage you're taking.

-Having someone trustworthy with you during a journey can provide a sense of comfort and safety.
+Having someone trustworthy with you during a journey can provide comfort and safety.
 You will be able to talk through and express thoughts and emotions.
-You may find it easier to let go of control when you know you can rely on somebody to take care of any emergencies that may arise.
+You may find it easier to relinquish control when you can rely on somebody to handle emergencies.

-If the person who is accompanying you is completely sober or takes a microdose while you take a larger dose, she is a "sitter" or a "guide."
-The sitter's main priority is to be a non-judgemental presence and ensure your psychological and physical safety.
-Her role may resemble that of a babysitter, nurse, listener, or a parental figure.
+If the person accompanying you is completely sober or takes a microdose, she is a "sitter" or a "guide."
+The sitter's priority is to be non-judgemental and ensure your psychological and physical safety.
+Her role may resemble that of a babysitter, nurse, listener, or parental figure.
 The best sitters are gentle, spiritually mature, generous, and compassionate.

-If you journey with either a tripsitter or a companion, it is highly advisable to discuss and agree upon a few basic ground rules regarding touch, boundaries and privacy.
-Get absolute commitments from all those who will be present with you during and immediately after your journey.
-Take into consideration how the tripsitter's or companion's gender may affect your mindset.
+If you journey with a tripsitter or a companion, discuss and agree upon a few basic ground rules regarding touch, boundaries, and privacy.
+Get commitments from all those present with you during and immediately after your journey.
+Consider how the tripsitter's or companion's gender may affect your mindset.

-You may want to share your intentions with your companion or tripsitter so they can better understand your motivations and remind you of them if necessary.
+You should share your intentions with your companion or tripsitter so they can better understand your motivations and remind you of them if necessary.